- PrintArticle Summary

 Recovery Brands sent out a 2016 survey asking individuals leaving a recovery clinic which facets they saw as things to take into account when considering a program.
 The top priority was the program's financial practices.
 They also placed much more importance on the clinic's offerings such as food, recreational activities, rooms, etc. Individuals considering programs may want to examine a facility's financial options as well as its offerings to assist them in their treatment choice.

 Outpatient detoxification for alcoholics may include prescription medication such as Antabuse.
 These medications are intended to cause illness when alcohol is ingested, which helps the person abstain from it while receiving other forms of treatment.
 If a person is suffering from severe symptoms, such as a high fever and hallucinations, he or she will be referred to inpatient treatment until it is physically safe to manage the dependency on an outpatient basis.

 Detox centers usually provide more than detox.
 They develop treatment plans, which may include attendance to support groups, family counseling, individual therapy, an exercise regimen, and other strategies and interventions that help people cope with stress and manage problems that increase a person's urge to use.

 If the center does not provide the necessary level of medical care or counseling, it will provide referrals to other treatment professionals.

-Those who are interested in using outpatient detox as their first step to recovery can complete the short form or call 1-888-935-1318Who Answers? to speak to a member of our support team.
+If you are interested in learning more about detox, call American Addiction Centers at 1-888-935-1318Who Answers? to speak to a member of our support team.
 The hotline is confidential and available day or night.